caleb-allen/VimBindings.jl/docs/src/features.md

 # Features
 This document describes the features of vim emulated by VimBindings.jl.

-The following symbols indicate the status of a feature:

 !!! info "Implementation Status Indicators"

     These symbols indicate the state of a feature